santoslab/hamr-examples/isolette/readme.md

 Install Kekinian, FMIDE, and IVE by following the instructions: [Installing and Updating FMIDE (customization of AADL OSATE IDE) and HAMR](https://hamr.sireum.org/hamr-doc/ch0X-hamr-installation.html#installing-and-updating-fmide-customization-of-aadl-osate-ide-and-hamr)

-It's recommended that you set the environment variable ``SIREUM_HOME`` so that it points to the directory where you cloned/installed Keninian
+It's recommended that you set the environment variable ``SIREUM_HOME`` so that it points to the directory where you cloned/installed Kekinian

 ## Regenerating the Slang Project

-From within FMIDE,
+To regenerate from within FMIDE,

 - Select ``File >> Import ...``, then choose ``Existing Project into Workspace``.